Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Timestep-Adaptive Expert Capacity

 In DLMs, the masking ratio changes across denoising steps, presenting qualitatively different tasks at each timestep.
 Prior work on continuous diffusion has shown that different noise levels exhibit fundamentally different learning dynamics~\citep{kim2025speed,kim2025curriculum}, conflicting gradient contributions~\citep{hang2023efficient}, and schedule sensitivity~\citep{lin2024common}, but the relationship between masking ratio and computation demand in discrete masked diffusion remains unexplored.
 A natural question is whether all steps benefit equally from the same amount of computation.
 With EC routing, we can directly test this by varying the expert capacity as a function of the masking ratio.

-However, it is unclear \emph{a priori} which masking ratios benefit most from additional computation.
-One can argue for several possibilities: \begin{itemize} \item \textbf{High mask ratio is harder:} Most tokens are masked, so the model has very little context to work with.
-More experts might help compensate for the information deficit. \item \textbf{Low mask ratio is harder:} Only a few tokens remain masked, but recovering them requires precise contextual reasoning.
-More experts might help refine predictions. \item \textbf{Intermediate mask ratio is hardest:} At around 50\% masking, the model has partial context but many tokens remain masked, making the task neither trivially easy nor hopelessly underdetermined. \end{itemize} These hypotheses cannot be distinguished a priori.
-We need experiments to determine which steps benefit most from higher expert capacity.
+However, it is unclear \emph{a priori} which masking ratios benefit most from additional computation, and three hypotheses are equally plausible.
+High mask ratios could be hardest, since most tokens are masked and extra experts might compensate for the information deficit.
+Low mask ratios could be hardest, since the few remaining masked tokens demand precise contextual reasoning that extra experts might refine.
+Intermediate ratios could be hardest, since around 50\% masking the task is neither trivially easy nor hopelessly underdetermined.
+Only experiments can distinguish them.